CS50X-RGB/CLI-Bluetooth./Contributing.md

 - **Issue Reporting**: If you're raising an issue, please provide detailed information with a clear heading describing the problem and suggesting a solution.

+- **Proper Issue Creation**: When raising an issue, please ensure you add a proper heading, label,body and screenshot of issue of the issue for better organization and resolution.
+-
 - **Timely Issue Resolution**: If an issue is assigned to you, aim to resolve it within 3-6 days, depending on the type of issue.

 - **Coding Standards**: Ensure your code adheres to the project's coding standards and follows best practices.